nehemiaobati/codeigniter/documentation.md

 **v1.0.0 (Initial Release)**

 - Core features implemented: User Authentication, Paystack Payments, Gemini AI Integration, Crypto Data Service, Admin Dashboard.

 ---

+**Part V: Documentation Maintenance Guide**

+**15. A Guide for the Project Owner**

+15.1.
+The Philosophy of Living Documentation
+15.2.
+Your Role vs. the AI's Role
+15.3.
+The Documentation Update Workflow
+15.4.
+Procedure: How to Review the Codebase for Changes 15.5.
+Procedure: Updating the Changelog and Managing Releases

+---